junegunn/fzf/README.md

 If you're on a tmux session, `CTRL-T` will launch fzf in a new split-window.
 You may disable this tmux integration by setting `FZF_TMUX` to 0, or change the height of the window with `FZF_TMUX_HEIGHT` (e.g. `20`, `50%`).

+If you use vi mode on bash, you need to add `set -o vi` *before* `source ~/.fzf.bash` in your .bashrc, so that it correctly sets up key bindings for vi mode.

 The source code can be found in `~/.fzf.bash` and in `~/.fzf.zsh`.